weltliteratur/vossanto/special_cases.md

 - **a ... figure in/of/among**: |Mel Fisher,| a former chicken farmer who became a **Horatio Alger** figure among *undersea treasure hunters,* died on Saturday at his home in Key West, Fla.
+- **modifier before source**: You see, being a designer has never been enough for a champion of peace, a patron of the arts, a bon vivant, a world conqueror of sorts, *fashion's* **Johnny Appleseed** spreading Pierre Cardin seeds all over the world.

 National Adjectives
 -------------------